-Valentia Burlak is currently a sophomore at Brookline High School and has been on the Sagamore's staff since 2020.
-In her free time, Valentia loves to...
+Valentia Burlak (she/her) is currently a senior at Brookline High School and has been on the Sagamore's staff for three years.
+Valentia is a singer/songwriter...

 Reforming the sex education curriculum

 As an intrinsic part of humanity, sex and sexuality have always been an important factor in student education.
 Due to the efforts of the Sexual Harassment and Assault Response and Prevention Warriors (SHARP Warriors), the sex education curriculum has seen significant and impactful changes over the past year.

 Along with seniors Meg Hitchcock-Smith and Dani Small, senior Alex Noble began SHARP Warriors over the summer in an effort to bring the administration’s attention to rape culture and much needed sex education curriculum changes.

 In a presentation to administrators, the SHARP Warriors outlined the issue of rape culture at the high school.
 The presentation swayed the administration, and led them to re-examine the structures around rape culture, particularly the sex education curriculum.
 Recently, the SHARP Warriors helped organize Day of Change, a day to bring awareness to sexual and gender-based violence.

 According to the Planned Parenthood Sex Education Curriculum, sex education can be defined as a teaching of topics regarding sex and sexuality objectively to gain neccessary skills needed to navigate relationships and learn to take care of one’s own sexual health.

 Noble said that there was a lot missing from the Planned Parenthood Get Real curriculum that the Brookline Public Schools were using.

 “The consensus among every student that I’ve talked to has been that the sex education currciulm is not comprehensive.
 It’s taught with emphasis on abstinence,” Noble said.
 “Students feel like there isn’t enough information about sexual abuse or real world situations that they can relate to.
 It feels abstracted to them.”